 Class circle times are regularly used to support the needs within the class.
 We use a variety of social skills programmes depending on the needs and age of children.
-We also have a lunch time 'Chill and Chat' club as mentioned previously.
 A range of equipment is provided at lunch and play times to facilitate social interaction.
 For some children with a high level of need, TA support is used at play times and lunch times.
-A range of equipment is provided at lunch and play times to facilitate social interaction.

 For children who require additional support, they will be referred to the Emotional Literacy Support Assistant (ELSA) by the teacher after discussions with the SENDCo.
 Parents will be informed, and their permission will be sought.
 Children will initially be offered weekly sessions with the ELSA that will last between 6-8 weeks.
 Targets will be set in collaboration with the class teacher and reviewed after the 6-8 week period.
 Additionally, many children form an attachment with a particular member of staff, in these instances this member of staff may be best placed to offer support to an individual that is experiencing a challenging time.
 If a child is exhibiting challenging behaviour, we will seek to identify the causes and look to adapt the environment, learning and other possible contributing factors to alleviate some of the behaviour.
 We use a variety of reward systems focusing on incentives that matter to the child.
 We have interventions in school that focus on feelings and managing anger.